Depersonalization: Existential Thoughts (And How To Stop Them!)

 It's scratching an itch when you should be letting it heal!

-The key in how to stop Depersonalization is realizing that DP is a perfectly normal defence mechanism (caused by weed, trauma etc) that your brain just hasn't switched off yet.
+The key in how to stop Depersonalization is realizing that DPDR is a perfectly normal defence mechanism (caused by weed, trauma etc) that your brain just hasn't switched off yet.

 That's what's at the core of it and that's all you need to address.

 Don't get me wrong, I understand that it can feel overwhelming.
-I suffered from chronic Depersonalization for two years myself and I know exactly how difficult it can be.
+I suffered from chronic Depersonalization / Derealization for two years myself and I know exactly how difficult it can be.

-With the racing thoughts and heightened physical awareness, DP can seem like a daunting, even overwhelming prospect.
+With the racing thoughts and heightened physical awareness, DPDR can seem like a daunting, even overwhelming prospect.

 I remember thinking when I first got the condition that I couldn't possibly process so much fear every day.
 There was just too much to bear.